 What separates high achievers and happier people in general, is a lack of perfectionism holding them back.
 Because you’re going to suck at new things, no one is born with the knowledge of Einstein or the artistic ability of Pablo Picasso.
 They had to acquire that knowledge and those skills over decades.
 And even then, exceptionally gifted children don’t always end up as high achievers (Hoagies’ Gifted).

 The only thing that negative perfectionism does is rob you of your life and life experiences.
 Gifted or not, nothing is going to happen if you don’t try new things and push yourself to take on challenges.
-Remember, there’s nothing wrong with failing or making mistakes, it’s all part of the human experience.
+Remember, there’s nothing wrong with failing or making mistakes.
+It’s all part of the human experience.

 As always, leave your feedback in the comments section below.
 Also, please share your experiences with perfectionism in the comments section below as well.
 Don’t forget, if you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.